EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - Click the `Add map` button on the toolbox toolbar
 > - Draw the box somewhere near the upper right of the page
 > - In the `Item Properties`, check the `Follow map theme` and from the dropdown, select 6 Koala image
+> - Down towards the bottom, make sure `Background` is unchecked

 If it doesn't show, go back to the `Map Canvas`, right click the koala layer and select `Zoom to Layer`.
 To switch between the `Map Canvas` and the `Print Window` is just like switching between two open windows on your computer.